The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 For in six days the Lord made heavens and the earth, the sea, and all that is in them, and rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it.

-He should know better than ignoring the part of God's word that he doesn't like.
+Mr. Mehl should know better than ignoring the part of God's word that he doesn't like.
 But, this is no different than what nearly every pastor in today's "Christian" world does every week.
-They change or selectively follow whatever portion of Gods' word they want, and evidently do it without any qualms or concern that it constitutes clear and willful disobedience.
+They change or selectively follow whatever portion of God's word they want, and evidently do it without any qualms or concern that it constitutes clear and willful disobedience.
 God described, in no uncertain or vague terms, His Sabbath day and how we are to use it, and this pastor decides to change it before he even tries it?
+And, since he is a pastor, why was he ignoring it to begin with?
+Perhaps someone told him it didn't matter.

 Bring it closer to home

 Think of it like this.
-If you told your son that you would like to set him up with a regular allowance so he can earn some spending money.
-All he has to do to earn it is to make sure he mows the front and back lawns once every week on Saturday (for you Sunday "keepers" out there, but Sunday is the first day of the week that God says is OK for us use for work) from spring through fall.
+If you told your son that you would like to set him up with a regular allowance so he can learn some responsibility and earn some spending money.
+All he has to do to earn it is to make sure he mows the front and back lawns once every week on Monday (this is for you Sunday "keepers" out there, but Sunday is the first day of the week, and God says it is OK for us to use it for work) during the summer.
 He eagerly agrees.

 But then, on a different day each week, he only mows half of each the front and back lawns, doing only the second half of each the next week, also on different days.
 Or, maybe he chose to mow both lawns four times in one day (Sunday), but did that only once a month.
 This way it averages to mowing once a week.
 Or, maybe he gets paid by the neighbor to mow his yard as well.
 So, he mows your yard twice in the same day (a different day every time), but only once every two weeks, again averaging once a week.
 You get the idea.